Marinette/GoogleSearchEngine/README.md

 5. Run frontend.py (sudo python frontend.py)
 6. Go to http://35.172.205.127:80/

-Enabled Google APIs:

 Benchmark Setup:

-1. Use the following command on Ubuntu:
+1. Used the following commands on Ubuntu:

 a. sudo apt-get install apache2-utils
 b. sudo apt-get install sysstat dstat

-2. On another computer, use this command: ab -n 1000 -c 50 http://35.172.205.127:80/?keywords=csc326+lab2
+2. On another computer, used this command: ab -n 1000 -c 50 http://35.172.205.127:80/?keywords=csc326+lab2

-3. On Ubuntu, use this command to get utilization of CPU, memory, disk IO, and network when max performance is sustained: dstat -cmdn
+3. On Ubuntu, used this command to get utilization of CPU, memory, disk IO, and network when max performance is sustained: dstat -cmdn

 Benchmarking results can be found in RESULT file.